Charanga Musical School

 The Listening Centre offers teachers a colourful collection of music covering a range of periods, styles and genres.
 Listen to over 150 musical works by style, genre or era; access a guided Classical music library complete with fast facts and historical context; and explore a monthly Listening Calendar, linking music to specific events throughout the year.
 A range of courses will also enrich, enhance and extend your curriculum delivery.

-A suite of music teaching apps is used throughout the platform to provide teachers and learners with an enjoyable, effective and inspiring experience.
+A suite of music-teaching resources is used throughout the platform to provide teachers and learners with an enjoyable, effective and inspiring experience.

 The fundamental activities in music learning encompass listening and understanding, singing, improvising, composing and playing instruments.

-Each of these areas benefits from a choice of several Charanga apps that provide variety for teachers and support the full range of learning modalities.
+Each of these areas benefits from a choice of several Charanga tools that provide variety for teachers and support the full range of learning modalities.
 They include:

 A great way to introduce students to simple and compound 2, 3 and 4-beat time signatures.
 Children love the rotation feature particularly.

-An exciting app supporting lots of different musical activities, including pulse games, listening skills, improvising, composing and use of notation.
+An exciting resource supporting lots of different musical activities, including pulse games, listening skills, improvising, composing and use of notation.